Socialism and LGBTQ rights: Anarchist homophobia

 Whilst these pro-homosexual stances had begun to surface, many members of the anarchist movement of the time still believed that nature/a divine Creator had provided a perfect answer to human relationships; an editorial in an influential Spanish anarchist journal from 1935 argued that an Anarchist must even avoid any relationship with homosexuals: "If you are an anarchist, that means that you are more morally upright and physically strong than the average man.
 And he who likes inverts is no real man, and is therefore no real anarchist."
-However, despite that view, many present-day anarchists accept homosexuality.
+However, despite that view, many 21st-century anarchists accept homosexuality.